 definitely does not have sand, but it does have trestle tables, umbrellas, pebbles, a makeshift dance floor and yummy pizzas, and as it’s directly opposite Museum island in the centre of town, it’s a great spot for travel in and out of the city and of course, the river Spree just a few steps away.

 , located right next to the Oberbaumbrücke offers one of the best places to watch the sunrise after a night of dancing.
-Club Der Visionäre is a great outdoor club right along side a an offshoot of the Landwehrkanal called the Flutgraben and Griessmühle
+Club Der Visionäre is a great outdoor club right alongside an offshoot of the Landwehrkanal called the Flutgraben and Griessmühle

 in Neukölln backs onto the Neuköllner Schiffahrtskanal and has a number of waterside spots to chill out.

-Along Berlin's rivers and Canals you will find numerous dining opportunities.
-On the stretch on river around Friedrichstraße you will find a number of restaurants which are worth a visit, including Patio
+Along Berlin's rivers and Canals, you will find numerous dining opportunities.
+On the stretch on the river around Friedrichstraße you will find a number of restaurants which are worth a visit, including Patio

 and Grill Royal